Personal Health Budgets – What Are They and How Can They Help?

 The course can ensure carers and PAs have knowledge and empathy to offer advice and support.
 This can help them better care for those they are assisting.

 This could start from developing the vital observation skills needed in a critical care environment.

 Can you monitor pulse, respiration rate, blood pressure, oxygen saturation, axillary, urinalysis, oral and tympanic temperatures and blood sugar levels?

 If you are likely to be working and supporting people with these requirements, do you have a good level of understanding of the daily challenges they face, such as monitoring and controlling glucose levels?

 The complex care courses offered by Caring for Care also include a wide range of daily needs for individuals with serious medical conditions.
 For example, covering epilepsy medication, stoma care, and suction and ventilation training.
 There are many more options too.

 For more details on Personal Health Budget training and Critical Care Training, contact us today.
-The team at Caring for Care would be pleased to provide intuitive training support specific to your individual areas of interest, in a way that helps you to go forwards confidently with Personal Health Budgets.
+The team at Caring for Care offers intuitive training support tailored to your individual areas of interest.
+This will help you move forward confidently with Personal Health Budgets.

 We’ll help you find the right course for your needs.
 Tell us a little bit about your situation and what you would like to achieve.